-Joseph Lowery, civil rights leader and aide to Martin Luther King, Jr., dies at 98
+Joseph Lowery, civil rights leader and aide to Martin Luther King Jr., dies at 98

-The Rev. Lowery's civil rights work began in the late 1950s when he helped start the SCLC, a nonviolent, civil disobedience organization.
+The Rev. Lowery’s civil rights work began in the late 1950s when he helped start the SCLC, a nonviolent civil disobedience organization.
 He was a member of the SCLC board and traveled often to meet with King and other leaders to help steer the organization, providing advice and participating in protests at the height of racial unrest in the South.

-One night in 1963, a last-minute decision to take a late-night train home to Nashville to see his wife saved Rev. Lowery's life.
-The Birmingham, Ala., hotel room that King had offered him that night was bombed.
-No one was killed but Rev. Lowery often recalled how close he came to death.
-He later used that and other near-death experiences to describe himself and other participants in the cvil rghts movement as “a little crazy, good crazy,” willing to risk their lives to shake up the segregated South and usher in equal rights for blacks.
+In 1963, a last-minute decision to take a late-night train home to Nashville to see his wife saved Rev. Lowery’s life.
+The Birmingham, Ala., hotel room King had offered him that night was bombed.
+No one was killed, but Rev. Lowery often recalled how close he came to dying.
+He later used that and other near-death experiences to describe himself and other participants in the civil rights movement as “a little crazy, good crazy,” willing to risk their lives to shake up the segregated South and usher in equal rights for blacks.

-Rev. Lowery often worked in the background, behind King.
-In March 1965, he came to the fore as chairman of the committee appointed to take protesters' demands to segregationist Gov. George Wallace of Alabama at the end of the five-day, 54-mile “Bloody Sunday” march for voting rights from Selma to Montgomery.
+Often working in the background, Rev. Lowery adopted a higher profile in March 1965, at the end of the five-day, 54-mile “Bloody Sunday” march for voting rights from Selma to Montgomery, Ala.
+After the march, he became chairman of a committee appointed to take protesters’ demands to Alabama’s segregationist governor, George Wallace.

 Rev. Lowery described walking to the State Capitol steps and seeing a sea of blue-uniformed state troopers standing in front of the governor’s office.
 The National Guard was there too, authorized to protect Rev. Lowery.
 The guardsmen tramped in front of the state troopers and Rev. Lowery passed through.

-“Moses had the red sea, I had the blue sea,” he said in a 2008 interview with The Washington Post.
+“Moses had the Red Sea, I had the blue sea,” he said in a 2008 interview with The Washington Post.

 Rev. Lowery was also one of the four black ministers sued in the seminal case of New York Times Co. v.
-Sullivan (1964) , in which an Alabama official accused the newspaper and the civil rights leaders of libeling him in an advertisement.
-The ad was intended to raise funds for King's defense against felony charges related to his 1956 and 1958 Alabama tax returns, but the lawsuit caught Lowery by surprise.
+Sullivan (1964), in which an Alabama official accused the newspaper and the civil rights leaders of libeling him in an advertisement.
+The ad was intended to raise money for King’s defense against felony charges related to his 1956 and 1958 Alabama tax returns, but the lawsuit caught Lowery by surprise.
 He and the other defendants had not been informed that their names would be used in the ad.

 An all-white jury initially ordered the ministers to pay $500,000 each.
 Rev. Lowery’s 1958 Chrysler Imperial sedan and other property were seized in Mobile, Ala., and sold at a state-ordered auction.
 The U.S. Supreme Court eventually vindicated the ministers in a landmark ruling and set a higher standard in defamation lawsuits by establishing the precedent that public officials must prove that a defendant knowingly and maliciously made false statements about them.